Knights and Warriors: Target Onslaught

 Similar to the American Gladiators final event, the Eliminator, Target Onslaught is the show's final event.
 Target Onslaught is a two-part challenge.

 One knight becomes the shooter, aiming a crossbow-like cannon and firing foam arrows at six targets from afar as the other knight loads the crossbow.
 The targets include a dragon, spinning flags, the Sun, the Moon, and two shields.
 The first knight has 30 seconds to shoot the targets.
 The first knight cannot move to the next target until the last one is shot down.
 Instead of points, the knight earns 5 additional seconds for his/her partner for every successful hit.

 After 30 seconds expires, the second half of Target Onslaught begins.
 The second knight now becomes the shooter and the first knight loads the crossbow as they attempt to shoot the Warriors which travel back and forth across the top of the arena on three rails using handrail slides.
 The closest rail is 50 points, the next rail is 100 points and the furthest rail is 150 points.
 After 30–60 seconds, the final scores are totaled.

 The Final Results

 The team with the most points at the end of the show wins and receive medals awarded to them by the L.O.R.D. and the servant girls beside him.
 Prizes are also awarded to the knights, indicated by hostess Lisa Canning as the show comes back from various commercial breaks.

-In a "Knights and Warriors Tournament", which was ultimately the series finale, the champions of the Tournament are crowned "Sir" and "Madam" by the Lord of Rules and Discipline, and receive gold trophies awarded by the show.
+In a "Knights and Warriors Tournament", which was ultimately the series finale, the champions of the Tournament are crowned "Sir" and "Lady" by the Lord of Rules and Discipline, and receive medals awarded by the show.